Four Corners (Newark): Four Corners Millennium Project

 In December 2012, the city council approved plans for further renovations in the district which would extend the neighborhood to Market Street that would rehabilitate former commercial buildings to residential and retail spaces.
-A similar proposal has been made for the former Newark Paramount movie palace.
+A similar proposal has been made for the former Newark Paramount Theatre movie palace.
 In January 2014, the Four Corners Millennium Project was awarded $52 million in New Jersey State Economic Development grants.